The State Pension is based on National Insurance contributions and is paid when you reach pension age.

 How do I claim?

-Claiming State Pension is the same under both the new system and the old rules.
-Most older people are entitled to a pension however they still have to make a claim for it.
-If you haven’t been contacted three months before you reach State Pension age, contact the Northern ireland Pension Centre.
+Most older people are entitled to a pension however they still have o make a claim for it.
+If you haven’t been contacted three months before you reach State Pension age, contact the Northern Ireland Pension Centre.

 Every year our Advice Service deals with thousands of calls from older people in need.
 Call us today to make sure that you are receiving all the help and support available to you.